+1. Evidence is presented to the Headteacher / Deputy Headteacher.

+2. The parents of all children involved are informed.

+3. Headteacher / DHT speaks to the victim(s) and perpetrator(s) individually or grouped as is appropriate.
+Key messages reinforced.

+4. Class teacher further reinforces key messages with class/year group that week.

+5. Agreement with victim(s) that this has been an unintentional one-off situation effectively dealt with or unintentional: as a result of not thinking (something sent as a joke may be deeply upsetting or offensive to the recipient) or a lack of awareness of the consequences - for example saying something negative online about another pupil, or friend that they don't expect to be forwarded or viewed outside their immediate group.

-- 1. Evidence is presented to the Headteacher / Deputy Headteacher. - 2.
-The parents of all children involved are informed. - 3.
-Headteacher / DHT speaks to the victim(s) and perpetrator(s) individually or grouped as is appropriate.
-Key messages reinforced. - 4.
-Class teacher further reinforces key messages with class/year group that week. - 5.
-Agreement with victim(s) that this has been an unintentional one-off situation effectively dealt with or - 6.
-Victim(s) and perpetrator(s) moved to support group anti-bullying strategy When such incidents occur, the subsequent newsletter re-issues parental advice regarding supervision of internet use.
+6. Victim(s) and perpetrator(s) moved to support group anti-bullying strategy When such incidents occur, the subsequent newsletter re-issues parental advice regarding supervision of internet use.